Thivyadhanasegaran/Chat-AI-Agent-Text-to-Image-Convertor/README.md

 ✅ Prompt Validation: AI Agent checks if the prompt is visual.

+  Simple Memeory: Simple Memory node enhances the chatbot's conversational experience by    retaining the last few user interactions within a session

 ✅ Prompt Enhancement: Raw prompt is transformed to improve image quality.

 ✅ API Call: Enhanced prompt sent to Hugging Face to generate an image.